LePetitAtelierDeJon/IotBatsignal/README.md

 # IOT Batsignal
-This project contains code for a IOT batsignal powered by a RaspberryPi.
+This project is the code for an IOT Batsignal powered by a RaspberryPi.
+It provides a tiny REST API to control the light of the Batsignal.

+The models for 3D print the signal can be found [here]().

 ## Installation
 ### dependencies to install